michaelcullum/yukari/Docs/configuration.md

 * *server.port* - integer - The port on the remote server to connect to.
 * *server.username* - string - IRC username to use (note: NOT nickname, username).
 * *server.realname* - string - IRC realname to use.

+### Dispatcher

+* *dispatcher.listeners* - array - Array of listener callables to register with the dispatcher on runtime startup.
+Each listener entry should be an array containing the event type to register to and the listener callback information (and optionally, any additional parameters to supply the listener with)